 Now the story is that Al Qaeda, headed by Osama Bin Laden, was being protected by the governing Islamist Taliban in Aghanistan.
 This is why the then US President, George W. Bush decided to start an operation to punish Al Qaeda for their actions.

 Operation Enduring Freedom in Afghanistan began on October 7, 2001, less than a month after the September 11 attacks in the United States.
 The operation opened a military front in the US “war on terrorism,” and the Taliban, who had been in power since 1996, were overthrown within weeks by US-led forces.
 US soldiers have been in Afghanistan ever since.

 The first decade

-In 2003, US soldiers entered a new battle, the Iraq War, to remove from office suddenly and forcefully their dictatorial leader, Saddam Hussein.
-The splintered Taliban and other Islamist organisations reassembled in their strongholds in the south and east – from where they could easily move between their bases in Pakistan’s tribal areas – and started an an active revolt or uprising while the US attention was distracted.
+In 2003, US soldiers entered a new battle, the Iraq War, to depose their dictatorial leader, Saddam Hussein.
+The splintered Taliban and other Islamist organisations reassembled in their strongholds in the south and east – from where they could easily move between their bases in Pakistan’s tribal areas – and started an insurgency while the US attention was distracted.

 Despite being elected president following a campaign that vowed to end the Iraq and Afghanistan conflicts, Barack Obama increased the US presence there to about 100,000 troops two years later.
-The push’s goal was to destroy the Taliban’s growing an active revolt or uprising and establish Afghan institutions.
+The push’s goal was to destroy the Taliban’s growing insurgency and establish Afghan institutions.